-Secondary Domain Economically active people lacking quality employment The most uptodate Wales 35.5 percent of people lack quality employmentMedian Gross Weekly Earnings for full time workers by LA area(2016) data available BBNPA Powys £460.20 (85% of GB median) Monmouthshire £487.70 (90% of GB median) Carmarthenshire £459.50 (85%) of GG Median GB median gross weekly earnings £540.20 monitoring this sector? median wage and c work.
-This captures to prosperity and cr Research undertake perception of the q perception that mo provided on a local around 10-15% but perception of emplo ting to those in employment, but not earning two thirds above combines with unemployment amongst those actively looking for s both the availability of work and its quality.
-Both factors related ritical component of a social foundation. en for our Employment Land Review (2018) determined that the guality of employment within the Park is pretty poor.
-With the ostly jobs located in the Park are seasonal, poorly paid.
-Data authority basis, suggests that income falls below GB median by t is only slightly behind welsh average.
-This suggests that oyment opportunities may not be matched to reality, but more tive cost of living within the Park, notably in relation to housing What we will nemployment rates wit hin the National Park and median wages report on annually he Park. undertake further research to identify the quality of employment within the rking through our research partnership.
-What picture we want to see if the plan is successful In keeping with objectives relating to a prosperous Park we would hope to see the gap between GB median wage and wages in the Park close significantly to a negligible level.
-Boundary level Negligible differenc e between GB median v wage and wages within the National Park Related Mission People Area(s( Related objectives Place Quality of life • Collaborating in pla ce Related outcomes Future homes Prosperous places Future skills and job Future food Future heat and por Future transport Future lives Future economy Future connections wer
+Secondary Domain Economically active people lacking quality employment The most uptodate Wales 35.5 percent of people lack quality employment data available BBNPA Median Gross Weekly Earnings for full time workers by LA (2016) Powys £460.20 (85% of GB median) Monmouthshire £487.70 (90% of GB median) Carmarthenshire £459.50 (85%) of GG Median GB median gross weekly earnings £540.20 Why are we monitoring this sector?
+It looks at data relatin median wage and con work.
+This captures I to prosperity and crit Research undertaken perception of the qua perception that most provided on a local at around 10-15% but is perception of employ identified as part of Oxfam Cymru's work on the Welsh Doughnut. ating to those in employment, but not earning two thirds above combines with unemployment amongst those actively looking for es both the availability of work and its quality.
+Both factors related critical component of a social foundation.
+The for our Employment Land Review (2018) determined that the quality of employment within the Park is pretty poor.
+With the postly jobs located in the Park are seasonal, poorly paid.
+Data I authority basis, suggests that income falls below GB median by t is only slightly behind welsh average.
+This suggests that loyment opportunities may not be matched to reality, but more tive cost of living within the Park, notably in relation to housing What we will We will report on unemployment rates within the National Park and median wages report on annually Park. dertake further research to identify the quality of employment within the ng through our research partnership.
+What picture we g with objectives relating to a prosperous Park we would hope to see the want to see if the en GB median wage and wages in the Park close significantly to a negligible plan is successful level.
+Boundary level Negligible difference between GB median wage and wages within the National Park Related Mission Area(s( People Place Related objectives Quality of life Collaborating in place 2 Related outcomes Future homes Prosperous places Future skills and jobs Future food Future heat and pow Future transport Future lives Future economy Future connections Well planned places